-By default, HP TopTools Remote Control automatically terminates a connection after five minutes of inactivity.
+By default, HP TopTools Remote Control automatically terminates a connection after five minutes of card or user inactivity.
 This feature prevents a user from monopolizing access especially when the connection is forgotten.
-An administrator may change the default automatic logout time.
+This automatic logout feature is not adjustable.

 The keys I type from the remote client don't appear on the server screen.